-Welcome to Kantar’s Financial Inclusion Insights (FII) website and data tool.
+Welcome to the website and data tool for the Financial Inclusion Insights (FII) Program, from Kantar.
 The FII Program was conceived in 2013 in partnership with the Bill and Melinda Gates Foundation to build meaningful knowledge about the financial landscape in eight countries across Africa and Asia.
 Through qualitative and quantitative research we provide demand-side insights into consumer’s financial behaviors, and identify pathways so those most in need have the financial tools necessary to improve their economic stability.

 Practical, Insightful Research to Change the Course of Lives

 Three years of nationally representative survey data for Bangladesh, India, Indonesia, Kenya, Nigeria, Pakistan, Tanzania and Uganda are a main focus of the website and data tool.
 The site is organized with overviews of the countries and topics of primary interest and is a resource for Kantar-produced reports and blog posts.
 Up-to-date news on financial inclusion and links to our partner organizations are also offered.
 The interactive data tool allows users to query extensive FII data for information tailored to their interests.

 With offices in Washington, D.C., and Nairobi, Kenya, Kantar has a dedicated team of researchers who oversee every aspect of this program, from designing the survey instruments to managing the field operations, data collection and administration, and providing strategic analysis.
 Data is reviewed by country, region and cross-country with topics and issues examined to provide input into real time decisions.

 One of our most important mandates for FII is to disseminate data and findings into the hands of people, like yourself, to further your own efforts to expand financial inclusion globally.
 This website is a key component of our dissemination activities.
 We are very interested in making this site work for you and interested in your feedback.
 Please email us with your comments at firstname.lastname@example.org.